 - Separation of the firewall and IPS is desired for organizational or operational reasons (for example, data center security).

 - A best-of-breed IPS is desired, meaning a stand-alone NGIPS is required.

-- Niche designs for a placement where IPS is desired, but without a firewall.
+- Niche designs exist (as in certain internal segmentation scenarios) where IPS is desired, but without a firewall.

-- Less than 10% of Internet connections today are secured using NGFWs.
-By year-end 2014, this will rise to 35% of the installed base, with 60% of new purchases being NGFWs.
+Less than 20% of Internet connections today are secured using NGFWs.
+By year-end 2017, this will rise to 50% of the installed base.

-- Results, observations and selections of IPSs, as reported via inquiries by multiple analysts with Gartner clients
+- Results, observations and selections of IPSs, as reported via multiple analyst inquiries with Gartner clients

 - A formal survey of IPS vendors